archilight/torchlight-azure/README.md

 ## Roadmap

 The plugin is work in progress and development is incremental and iterative.
 More features will be added as it get used.
+Archi release 4.3 is needed to use this plugin.

 ## Archi
 Archi® is a free, open source, cross-platform tool and editor to create ArchiMate models.